frontsideair/blog/content/blog/what-i-look-forward-to-about-web-development-in-near-future/index.md

 ## We won't need bundling hopefully

 [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) is finally here (for about 5 years) which was supposed to make bundling redundant, so why are we still bundling?
-Turns out it's not as simple as it looks, [according to](https://blog.khanacademy.org/forgo-js-packaging-not-so-fast/) engineers at Khan Academy.
-But there are good ways to unbundle [according to](https://medium.com/@asyncmax/the-right-way-to-bundle-your-assets-for-faster-sites-over-http-2-437c37efe3ff) others.
+Turns out it's not as simple as it looks, [according to engineers at Khan Academy](https://blog.khanacademy.org/forgo-js-packaging-not-so-fast/).
+But there are good ways to unbundle [according to others](https://medium.com/@asyncmax/the-right-way-to-bundle-your-assets-for-faster-sites-over-http-2-437c37efe3ff).

 On the other hand, the first-time load shouldn't be our only concern, repeat loads should also be fast.
 (Wasn't this kind of the point of service workers?)
 If you bundle, the tiniest changes made cause the bundle to be invalidated.
 But if you serve assets at the module level, then you can benefit from the browser cache.

 The good news is that [browsers are capable](https://caniuse.com/es6-module) of loading scripts as modules.
 Better yet, many CDNs like [Skypack](https://www.skypack.dev) and [JSPM](https://jspm.org) serve npm packages as modules.
 So we don't need node_modules or webpack anymore?

 Unfortunately during my tests, I found out that TypeScript doesn't support loading modules from URLs.
-But I hope to see improvements about this in 2021.
+But I hope to see improvements about this in near future.
 (One solution is to use [Deno](https://deno.land), which is awesome.)

 ## CSS-in-JS is going to become even more interesting

 Currently, my favorite CSS solution is [Tailwind CSS](https://tailwindcss.com).
 Not because it's technically superior to others, but because it has great documentation and is batteries-included.
 But it has a major drawback, which is its file size.

 This is a solved problem, of course, you're supposed to [purge](https://tailwindcss.com/docs/optimizing-for-production) the styles you don't use.
 But this leads to the cache-invalidation-with-every-tiny-change drawback.
-I hope to see a new and exciting solution to this problem in 2021.
+I hope to see a new and exciting solution to this problem in near future.
 I will continue using Tailwind until I find such a solution though.

 In my mind, an ideal solution would be to use top-level CSS variables as design tokens and write (scoped) vanilla CSS for low-level components only.
-I will have more to tell about this later, hopefully.
+I'm planning to write more in this later.

 ## More progressive enhancement, please